Shift 1 – From More Effort to More Jesus

 How big is that vision?
 That’s the More we’re called to.
 And yet, most of us as church leaders know there’s this huge gap.
 Down deep, we know the Church that Jesus died and rose for is designed and made for so much more!

-Maybe it’s time to look at how we’re mobilizing people and go back to Scripture to look at how God has called us, as leaders of His Church, to activate the members of the Body of Christ for His work.
+Maybe it’s time to look at how we’re mobilizing people.
+Maybe it’s time to go back to Scripture to look at how God has called us.
+As leaders of His Church, to activate the members of the Body of Christ for His work.

 Watch the corresponding Shift 1 video by Rob Wegner here.

-Exponential has created a Made for More FREE resource kit that will help your team take a deeper dive into these six shifts and equip you to apply these critical shifts to your local context.
-Our hope is that you’ll download it, watch the videos and begin this study with your team in preparation for Exponential 2019, March 4-7 in Orlando, where you’ll join 5,000 other multiplication leaders as we walk through Ephesians and discover God’s design for His Church.
+Exponential has created a Made for More FREE resource kit.
+This kit will help your team take a deeper dive into these six shifts.
+It will also equip you to apply these critical shifts to your local context.
+Our hope is that you’ll download it, watch the videos and begin this study with your team in preparation for Exponential 2019 conferences.
 Next time, we’ll unpack Shift 2: From More Volunteers to More Masterpieces.